simplycubed/extensions/storage-webflow-sync/README.md

 - Cloud Storage path for storing collection site publish: To which collection should the site publish events sync to?
 Leave empty if you don't want to sync site publish events.

-- Client ID of the webflow app from which hooks will be created.: Client ID of the webflow app from which hooks will be created.
+- Client ID of the Webflow app from which hooks will be created.: Client ID of the Webflow app from which hooks will be created.

-- Client secret of the webflow app from which hooks will be created.: Client secret of the webflow app from which hooks will be created.
+- Client secret of the Webflow app from which hooks will be created.: Client secret of the Webflow app from which hooks will be created.

 - Webflow site id for which hooks will be created.: Webflow site id for which hooks will be created.

 **Cloud Functions:**

-- **webflowHook:** Hooks for webflow, contains endpoints that handle events from webflow and oauth endpoints for configuring webhooks.
+- **webflowHook:** Hooks for Webflow, contains endpoints that handle events from Webflow and OAuth endpoints for configuring webhooks.

 **Access Required**: